iKarTehFox/web-clock-docs/docs-dev/index.md

 layout: default
 nav_order: 4
 ---
-# Features
+# Features (Development)
 {: .no_toc}
-A list of all the dev utilities in Online Web Clock.
+A list of all the dev-oriented utilities in Online Web Clock.

 1. TOC
 {:toc}